ibm-cloud-docs/solution-tutorials/data-encryption-security.md

 ## Test the application

-The application can be access at `https://secure-file-storage.<cluster-name>.us-south.containers.appdomain.cloud/`.
+The application can be accessed at `https://secure-file-storage.<cluster-name>.us-south.containers.appdomain.cloud/`.

 1. Go to the application home page.
 You are redirected to the {{site.data.keyword.appid_short_notm}} default login page.
 1. Sign up for a new account with a valid email address.